 You may have heard about the gluten free diet on TV or read about it in a magazine or online.
-Despite what some people may think, the gluten–free is not a weight loss diet.
-The gluten–free diet is a diet recommended by a health care provider for people who have either been diagnosed with celiac disease, an autoimmune disorder that’s triggered by gluten, or with non-celiac gluten sensitivity.
-If your teen has been diagnosed with celiac disease, she must follow a gluten–free diet to heal her body.
+Despite what some people may think, the gluten–free diet is not a weight loss diet.
+The gluten–free diet is a recommended by a health care provider for people who have either been diagnosed with celiac disease, an autoimmune disorder that’s triggered by gluten, or with non-celiac gluten sensitivity.
+If your teen has been diagnosed with celiac disease, she must follow a gluten–free diet to heal her body and reduce signs and symptoms of celiac disease.
 This guide was created for you and your family to help navigate the gluten–free diet including how to avoid gluten, how to identify gluten–free foods, and how to adapt to a gluten–free lifestyle.

 What is gluten?

 Gluten is a protein complex found in the grains wheat, barley, and rye.
 Flours made from these grains are commonly used to make foods such as breads, cereals, pasta, pizza, and baked goods.
 The gluten gives these foods an elastic texture and helps provide the structure.

 Why would someone need to follow a gluten–free diet?

 Anyone with celiac disease should follow a strict gluten–free diet to avoid causing long term damage to the small intestine (see image) as well as symptoms.
 If your teen’s health care provider tells her that she has gluten sensitivity she should also follow a gluten-free diet in order to avoid any symptoms she may have.